George Harrison (footballer, born 1892)

-George Harrison (18 July 1892 – 12 February 1939) was an English international footballer who played as an outside left.
+George Harrison (18 July 1892 – 12 February 1939) was an English footballer who played as an outside left.
+He made two appearances for the England national team.

 Early and personal life

 Harrison was born in Church Gresley in Derbyshire.
 He was also known as Jud Harrison.
 He had two older siblings, and four younger siblings.
 He had a son (also called George) born in June 1912, and married in May 1913.

 Club career

 Harrison spent his early career with Gresley Rovers and Leicester Fosse.
 He played for Everton between 1913 and 1923.
 He won the First Division Championship with Everton in 1915.
 He was loaned to Rangers in December 1914, subsequently joining the Scots Guards.
 His football career was interrupted by World War One; Harrison joined the Army in February 1916 and served as a guardsman, being demobilised in October 1919.
 During the war he fought in the Battle of Passchendaele and was gassed.
 After leaving Everton in 1923 he played for Preston North End and Blackpool before retiring in 1932.